nicolazzie/SNPchimpRepo/README.md

 *ref: E.L.
 Nicolazzi (Fondazione Parco Tecnologico Padano) - Via Einstein, Loc.
 Cascina Codazza (26900) Lodi (Italy).
 Email: ezequiel [dot] nicolazzi [at] tecnoparco [dot] org*

-The goal of this suite of programs is to help users doing some routine work without having to do any programming.
+The goal of this suite of programs is to help users doing some routine work without doing any actual programming.
-I'll put all programs in this directory, source codes included, and will update this readme file accordingly.
+This directory includes source codes, so you're able to see what it is doing step by step (please see "Disclaimer" section).

 ### **1) Getting the programs and requirements**